mooncake199809/DSAP/README.md

 # Evaluation
 The pre-trained models can be downloaded from [DSAP_Mega](https://1drv.ms/u/s!AsLK4P4ia2R9biMdEyi_uQ-0No0?e=kLSPnh).
-Then, we run the scripts/reproduce_test/outdoor_ds.sh file to test DSAP.
+Then, we run the following code to test DSAP.
 ```bash
 bash scripts/reproduce_test/outdoor_ds.sh
 ```